rcallaby/Hacking-Study-Guide/Job-Interview-Prep/Non-technical-junior-role.md

 ### Describe a challenging engagement where you didn’t achieve the expected outcome.
 How did you handle it?

+During a **web application penetration test**, I was tasked with identifying vulnerabilities in a client’s e-commerce platform.
+The expected outcome was to demonstrate at least **one critical exploit**, such as SQL injection or remote code execution.
+However, the application had a robust **Web Application Firewall (WAF)** that blocked most automated scanning and even some manual payloads.
+Additionally, our assessment was **black-box**, meaning we had no access to source code or backend configurations, making it harder to identify vulnerabilities.

+### **How I Handled It:**
+1. **Pivoted Techniques:** Instead of relying on automated scanners, I switched to **manual testing**, focusing on bypass techniques for the WAF, such as encoding payloads, case manipulation, and leveraging lesser-known HTTP methods.
+2. **Examined Misconfigurations:** Since direct exploitation was blocked, I shifted my approach to **business logic flaws** and **access control weaknesses**, which are often overlooked by automated tools.
+3. **Communicated Challenges Early:** Rather than waiting until the final report, I kept the client informed about the WAF’s effectiveness and suggested **alternative testing strategies**, such as a **gray-box** approach (limited access to backend details).
+4. **Post-Engagement Learning:** After the engagement, I spent time **researching new WAF evasion techniques** and added them to my personal methodology to be better prepared for similar scenarios in the future.

+### **Advice to a Junior Penetration Tester:**
+- **Don’t rely solely on automated tools.** Manual testing is essential when security defenses block standard techniques.
+- **Understand defensive mechanisms.** Learning how WAFs, EDRs, and other security tools work will help you develop better evasion strategies.
+- **Communicate proactively.** If a test isn’t going as expected, update stakeholders and suggest workarounds.
+- **Always keep learning.** The best testers are those who take every challenge as an opportunity to refine their skills and methodologies.

+Even when an engagement doesn’t produce the expected results, the ability to **adapt, document findings, and learn from the experience** is what defines a strong penetration tester.

+Now, the above is just an example of what you could say.
+Of course, you will want to use your own experience.
+The idea of this question and example answer is for you to use this as a template to form your own answer.

 ### How do you manage your workflow during a penetration test to ensure all agreed-upon objectives are met within the allotted time?

 ### What documentation practices do you follow while performing an assessment, and how do you ensure accuracy in your notes?